RAMP-project/RAMP/docs/source/input_parameters.rst

    * - p_i1
      - Watt
      - >=0
      - Power rating for first part of ith duty cycle.
-Only necessary if fixed_cycle is set to I or greater
+Only necessary if fixed_cycle is set to 1 or greater
      - float
      - no
      - 0
    * - t_i1
      - minutes
      - in [0,1440]
      - Duration of first part of ith duty cycle.
-Only necessary if fixed_cycle is set to I or greater
+Only necessary if fixed_cycle is set to 1 or greater
      - float
      - no
      - 0